MotusWTS/motusServer/inst/doc/status_api.md

             product files) are returned in a JSON-formatted column called `data`
           - countOnly: boolean; if `true`, return only a count of jobs for the given projectID and/or userID, as an object with field `count`, and value an integer array of length one. e.g. `{count:[123]}`
           - limit: integer; if present, maximum number of records to return.
+This is ignored if
+            - it is larger than the maximum result size specified when the server was launched (default: 20) ** or **
+            - `select.stump` is specified, in which case **all** subjobs are returned.
+This is because the API does not currently provide any way to paginate subjobs.

       e.g.
       curl --data-urlencode json='{"select":{"userID":232},"order":{"sortBy":"id","lastKey":[5000]},"authToken":"XXX"}' https://sgdata.motus.org/status2/list_jobs